Review our guidelines to discover what to expect, what to bring and where to meet.

 We'll need lots of experienced field trippers to assist in leading.
 I think we'll have a lot of new people this year.

 Check your emails often for the latest updates.
 We will make every effort to give as much notice as possible, but sometimes it may not be until 6:30-7pm on the night of the trip.
-We will try to do this whole thing by email.
-We used to do it by phone, but that's a real pain.
+We do this whole thing by email.

 Hope to see you out there.